|

 - Al Kent, and it kind of stuck.
 The label had some minor successes, including

 tracks being licensed to Azuli, Defected, Z Records and Hed Kandi.
-After
+But

-a few years it got a bit boring though.
+after a few years it got a bit boring.
 There's only so much you can do

 with a disco sample, and the records he was playing as a DJ weren't really